-Trump administration appeals Seattle judge’s halt of refugee travel ban
+Trump administration appealing Seattle judge’s halt of refugee travel ban

-The Trump administration has filed an appeal of Seattle Judge James Robart’s travel-ban ruling.
+The Trump administration has filed a notice of appeal of Seattle Judge James Robart’s travel-ban ruling.
 The president offered Justice Department lawyers some legal advice on Twitter.

-The Trump administration on Saturday afternoon appealed federal Judge James Robart’s travel-ban ruling to the U.S. Court of Appeals for the 9th Circuit, in San Francisco.
+The Trump administration on Saturday afternoon file a notice of appeal of federal Judge James Robart’s travel-ban ruling to the U.S. Court of Appeals for the 9th Circuit, in San Francisco.

-The one paragraph filing contains no arguments, but is simply a notice of appeal.
+The one paragraph filing contains no arguments.

 It is filed on behalf of “the defendants Donald Trump, in his official capacity as president of the United States; United States Department of Homeland Security; John F. Kelly in his official capacity as Secretary of the Department of Homeland Security; Rex W. Tillerson in his official capacity as Secretary of State and the United States of America.”

-Robart sent shock waves across the country with his decision in Seattle on Friday to temporarily block enforcement of Trump’s Jan.
+Robart, a U.S. District judge, sent shock waves across the country with his decision in Seattle on Friday to temporarily block enforcement of Trump’s Jan.
 27 executive order, which denied entry to the U.S. to refugees and to people from seven predominantly Muslim countries.

 More on immigration order